krusseth-designs/capstone/README.md

 ## Overview:
 MathQuest is designed as a single-page game app that incorporates elements from the Pokemon universe through data sourced from the PokeAPI (https://pokeapi.co/api/v2/).
 The primary objective is to create an entertaining yet educational experience where players can build their personalized Pokedex by solving math problems.

+## Audience:
+The intended audience for this math game app is primary grade students, with a focus on developing early Elementary Math Skills for children age 5 - 7.

 ## Features:

 **User Authentication:**